-- 1. Cataract surgery with IOL implantation should be performed first followed by implantation of the iStent® - 2.
+- 1. Cataract surgery with IOL implantation should be performed first followed by implantation - 2.
 The stent implantations are designed for nasal placement; therefore, surgery is to be performed from the temporal side of the head. - 3.
 If the angle needs to be deepened after cataract surgery for placement of the iStent®, an intracameral miotic should be injected.